fireharp/pml/gitbook/README.md

 - Makes code more interactive and easier to work with
 - No need to think about complex agentic frameworks - just write Python code and think about `:` directives as async function calls
 - PML evolves as technology advances - migrating to newer APIs and protocols, embracing the most recent AI technologies
+- Directives create clear boundaries to control where LLMs can make changes in your code

 ## Quick Start